Robot Brother

 an artist whose work,

-no matter how will I try to present it,
+no matter how I try to present it,

 words will be small.